 Planetfall is very customizable, you can create your commander and modify your units to tailor them to your playstyle, or to adapt to the changing circumstances of war.

 Each faction has unique units, tech, mods, and operations.
-Operations being the science fiction equivalent of magic spells.
+Operations are the science fiction equivalent of magic spells.
 You can call in a laser strike from an orbiting satellite for example.
 This variety is further enhanced by the ability to choose a secret tech, which adds its tech tree and units to your arsenal.

 Five mini NPC factions exist for you to ally with or war against.
 Allying with them grants you the ability to employ their mods and units.
 If you happen to capture a colony of another faction, you can absorb it, gaining access to that faction’s units and techs further enhancing your tactical options.